 Which is better – YNAB Pro or Quicken?

 Quicken and YNAB are very different tools, so it depends on your needs.
 If you are simply looking for a budget or money management tool (as in cash flow and expenses), then I would recommend YNAB Pro over Quicken.
 YNAB Pro is much easier to set up, use, and navigate.
-And for most people, simpler is better.
+And for most people, easier is better.

-Quicken can also be used as a budgeting tool, but it is better equipped for tracking expenses, not “giving every dollar a job” and making recommendations for your money.
+Quicken can also be used as a budgeting tool, but it is better equipped for tracking expenses, not “giving every dollar a job,” and making recommendations for your money.
 If you need a tool for tracking investments, net worth, assets, business income/expenses, rental properties, or other more advanced features, Quicken is a better option than YNAB.

 Advantages of Quicken over YNAB Pro: